HarryChenTw/d3js-unemployment-rate/README.md

 # d3js-unemployment-rate
-This is a **interactive website** visualizing unemployment rate in Taiwan using Javascript library d3js.
+This is a **interactive website (chart)** visualizing unemployment rate in Taiwan using Javascript library d3js.
 <br /><br />

 ## Website Present